devhsoj/ik/README.md

 # ik

-ik is a simple, high performance protocol built on top of TCP.
+ik is a simple, high performance TCP protocol that allows for swift development and performance.